 In the confines of a pot, a bonsai loses this ability to self-regulate its exposure to moisture.
 It is unable to govern how much or how little water it accesses.
-The compost in a bonsai pot is also far less stable than soil in the ground, its ability to dry out is greatly increased and it is greatly affected by the outside influences such as the weather and the surrounding ambient temperature.
+The compost in a bonsai pot is also far less stable than soil in the ground, the possibility for it to dry out is greatly increased and is really affected by the outside influences such as the weather and the surrounding ambient temperature.

-Correctly watering your bonsai is a skill itself and is not as straightforward as one might expect when first starting out.
+Correctly watering your bonsai is a skill itself and is not as straightforward as most beginners might expect.
 It is often said in Japan that it takes 3 years to learn to water correctly.
-It can sometimes take three years of tree losses before a bonsai enthusiast realises that it is his/her watering regime that might be the cause!
+It can sometimes take three years of tree losses before a bonsai enthusiast realises that their watering regime might be the cause!

-As previously mentioned, the effects of over-watering a far more subtle and can take a relatively long period of time to detect.
-Over-watering creates an environment for the root system that is permanently wet.
-Roots need oxygen to 'breathe' and the presence of too much water reduces the ability of the compost to absorb air.
-This in turn causes the fine root hairs to suffocate and die.
+As previously mentioned, the effects of over-watering are far more subtle and can take a relatively long period of time to detect.
+Over-watering a water-retentive soil creates an environment for the root system that is permanently wet.
+Roots need oxygen to 'breathe' and the presence of too much water in water-retentive, airless soil reduces the ability of a compost to absorb air; this in turn causes the fine root hairs to suffocate and die.
 The immediate effect to the tree is a loss of vigour as parts of its root system are unable to grow and/or dieback.

 Foliage on the tree will start to yellow and drop; smaller branches will shrivel and die back.
 As the live portion of the root-ball becomes even smaller, it is eventually unable to support the primary branches and the trunk, causing the tree to die.

-As has already been discussed, it is important to avoid the effects of under-watering and overwatering.
+As previously discussed, it is important to avoid the effects of under-watering and overwatering.
 So how do you water a bonsai correctly?

 Firstly, NEVER water to a routine.
-Simply watering on a daily basis without first observing the condition of the bonsai soil is often carried out by beginners following the advice of well-meaning bonsai retailers.
-Bonsai can indeed require water on a daily or even twice daily basis, particularly in hot weather or early Spring.
-However, watering to a routine commonly leads to permanently wet compost at other times.
-If the compost does not lose some of its moisture content between each watering, it means it is permanently wet, leading to problems associated with overwatering.
+Simply watering on a daily basis without first observing the condition of the bonsai soil, is a common mistake made by beginners, often following the advice of well-meaning bonsai retailers.
+Bonsai can indeed require water on a daily or even twice daily basis, particularly in hot weather or early spring.
+However, watering to a routine commonly leads to permanently wet compost.
+If the compost does not lose some of its moisture content between each watering, it means it is permanently wet, leading to the previously mentioned problems associated with overwatering.

 The correct time to water is when the top centimetre of the compost has started to dry out.
 With regular observation of your trees on a daily basis, you should be able to apply water when it is actually required.
 Allowing the compost to dry a little between each watering will ensure that they are not overwatered.

-Different trees have different water requirements, try to water individual trees in a collection as they require it, rather than en masse.
+Different trees have different water requirements, if possible, try to water trees individually as they require it rather than an entire collection en masse.